Interested in continuing your studies? You'll see your Saint Anselm degree can lead to other equally impressive degrees.

 Pre-Medical or Pre-Dental

 Saint Anselm College offers courses that prepare you for graduate study in medicine (allopathic, osteopathic, and podiatric), dentistry, veterinary medicine, optometry, pharmacy, physical therapy, physician assistant and any other allied health profession.
-The Chief Health Professions Advisor can help you prepare for this career choice.
+The Chief Health Professions Advisor, Dr. Carolyn Weinreb, can help you prepare for this career choice.
+Find a list of potentially necessary courses online.

 No specific program of study is required to gain admittance to law school.
 If you are interested in law school, you should meet with the director of academic advisement for individual academic planning.
 A specific program of study based on educational interests and career goals can be shaped for you.